In a Box, With Tissue Paper

 Because if not, she's condemning the chemise to swift destruction by wood acids.
 Ironic.
 But more important, what sort of thing is that for a seller to say to a potential buyer?
 I wrote back with the following argument:

 1. This is not a museum-quality artifact.
 Nor is it a prime example of workmanship, or of a particular era or style.
 It's just another antique chemise with mediocre construction details and minor flaws.
 There are many far-superior examples safely housed in museums around the world, on view for future generations to see, admire, and learn from.

-2. As a member of the Vintage Fashion Guild, I'm charged with preserving vintage in its original state whenever possible.
+2. As a reputable and trusted seller, I'm charged with preserving vintage in its original state whenever possible.
 I'd never purposely alter or damage the chemise.
 But I see no need to save it for posterity.
 If I wear it -- especially to living history events -- people will see it and learn from it.
 Stowing it in my closet means the only one to benefit, albeit minimally, is me.
 How is that preferable?

 I then compared her wanting me to box up the chemise to the local animal shelter refusing to allow me to adopt a cat if I ever allowed it outdoors.
 They would prefer that the cat spend its entire life in a cage in a windowless room than risk any shortening of its lifespan by doing what cats are meant to do.
 Like this seller, the "cat lovers" see no irony in their stance.
 They would prefer a long, unhappy life to a potentially shorter, but richer, happier, and more natural one.

 When I related the seller's comments to Mr. BDV, he came up with the identical animal shelter comparison!
 Guess that's why we're compatible.